d39b/Deep-Language-Classification/documentation/quickstart.md

             "sentiment" : "positive"
         },
         {
-            "text" : "Honestly, the new Star Wars movie could not have been any worse."
-            "sentiment" : "negative"
+            "text" : "Honestly, the new Star Wars movie could not have been any worse.", "sentiment" : "negative"
         },
         {
-            "text" : "The new Star Wars movie was alright, I just wish the story was less predictable.", "sentiment" : "nail"
+            "text" : "The new Star Wars movie was alright, I just wish the story was less predictable.", "sentiment" : "neutral"
         },
         ...
     ],